-- Valley Invicta Primary School at Leybourne Chase contributes to multi-agency working as part of its statutory duty.
+- Valley Invicta Primary School at Aylesford contributes to multi-agency working as part of its statutory duty.
 The school is aware of and will follow the local safeguarding arrangements. - The school will be fully engaged, involved, and included in the child-centred approach towards local safeguarding arrangements.
-Once the school is named as a relevant agency by local safeguarding partners, it will follow its statutory duty to cooperate with the published arrangements in the same way as other relevant agencies. - The school will develop trusting relationships between families and agencies to protect the welfare of its pupils, through the early help process and by contributing to multi-agency plans to provide additional support. - Where a need for early help is identified, the school will allow access for Children's Services from the host LA and, where appropriate, a placing LA, for that LA to conduct (or consider whether to conduct) a section 17 or 47 assessment. - The school will also be mindful of the importance of inter-agency working in identifying and preventing CSE. - The school will reflect the DfE's expectations to secure strong multi-agency working by: - o Collaborating with services to achieve shared goals and share information. - Learning from evidence and sharing perspective to evaluate provision. - o Prioritising and sharing resources depending on pupils' needs. - o Celebrating inclusivity and diversity and challenging discrimination. - Mutually and constructively challenging other's assumptions in a respectful manner.
+Once the school is named as a relevant agency by local safeguarding partners, it will follow its statutory duty to cooperate with the published arrangements in the same way as other relevant agencies. - The school will develop trusting relationships between families and agencies to protect the welfare of its pupils, through the early help process and by contributing to multi-agency plans to provide additional support. - Where a need for early help is identified, the school will allow access for Children's Services from the host LA and, where appropriate, a placing LA, for that LA to conduct (or consider whether to conduct) a section 17 or 47 assessment. - The school will also be mindful of the importance of inter-agency working in identifying and preventing CSE. - The school will reflect the DfE's expectations to secure strong multi-agency working by: - Collaborating with services to achieve shared goals and share information. - Learning from evidence and sharing perspective to evaluate provision. - Prioritising and sharing resources depending on pupils' needs. - o Celebrating inclusivity and diversity and challenging discrimination. - Mutually and constructively challenging other's assumptions in a respectful manner. - Valley Invicta Primary School at Aylesford will make it clear which systems are in place for children to report abuse.